ai4os/ai4-docs/source/howtos/train/batch.rst

 .. image:: /_static/images/dashboard/batch-details.png
    :width: 400 px

-Once you batch job is completed, you should be able to retrieved the modelweights from Nextcloud if you had a saving step in your training script.
+Once you batch job is completed, you should be able to retrieved the model weights from Nextcloud if you had a saving step in your training script.
 Additionally, if your model is :doc:`integrated with MLflow </howtos/develop/mlflow>` you should be able to view your training stats in the MLflow UI.